livewire/livewire/docs/5_rendering_components.md

 }
 ```

 As you can see, the `created` method in a Livewire component is acting like a controller method would as far as it's parameters go.
+If you visit `/contact/123`, the `$id` variable passed into the `created` method will contain the value `123`.

 Like you would expect, Livewire components implement all functionality you're used to in your controllers including route model binding.
 For example: